-“It is therefore of supreme importance that we consent to live not for ourselves but for others.
-When we do this we will be able first of all to face and accept our own limitations.
-As long as we secretly adore ourselves, our own deficiencies will remain to torture us with an apparent defilement.
-But if we live for others, we will gradually discover that no expects us to be 'as gods'.
-We will see that we are human, like everyone else, that we all have weaknesses and deficiencies, and that these limitations of ours play a most important part in all our lives.
-It is because of them that we need others and others need us.
-We are not all weak in the same spots, and so we supplement and complete one another, each one making up in himself for the lack in another.” ― Thomas Merton, No Man Is an Island
+Thomas Merton in his epic book, No Man is an Island, wrote that we can only face and accept our limitations when we live for others.
+“As long as we secretly adore ourselves, our own deficiencies will remain to torture us with an apparent defilement.”
+He continues, “We will see that we are human, like everyone else, that we all have weaknesses and deficiencies, and that these limitations of ours play a most important part in all our lives.
+It is because of them that we need others and others need us.”
+(2002, p. xxi)

-Self-deceptions are wondrous and seamless, creating a more perfect world where we robustly stand, uninhibited by others.
-Without courageous attentiveness, we disconnect from reality, living in the painted world of the mind.
-We aren’t the best driver, the best partner, or the best employee.
-Majority of people believe they are above average.
+Self-deceptions are wondrous and seamless, creating a world where we robustly stand, uninhibited by judgmental others.
+Without courageous attentiveness, we disconnect from reality, adapting to the flow of feelings by living in a narrowly depicted representation of the mind.
+We aren’t the best driver, the best partner, or best employee.
+Majority of people believe they are above average in most categories.
 From the foundation of a bloated self, blame becomes the only reasonable explanation for failure.
 IT MUST BE SOMEONE ELSE’S FAULT!

 We all have a distorted view.
 We see the world through the lenses of bias.
 The unpredictable chaos of complexity creates too much anxiety; we escape through structure and control.
 Wisdom recognizes our susceptibleness to biased delusions and repeatedly challenges them.
 We can know our vision is limited without knowing precisely which thoughts are biased and which thoughts are grounded in reality; but by accepting that our views are malleable rather than hard facts, we occasionally see through the smoke, grasp onto a truth and make needed adjustments.